margaretbloom/nash-f/README.md

 This should only include the `httpd2` binary.
 **NOTE** `httpd2` doesn't need any dependency library or any file, you don't need to use a base distribution image.

+# Further reduce the size

+By setting:

+    html: db ""

+you can reduce the size of the binary to 194 bytes.
+However, an empty response is **not** a valid HTTP response.
+Setting:

+    html: db "HTTP/1.0 204", 13, 10, 13, 10

+will reduce the size to 210 bytes and will send a valid HTTP response.